SuDIS-ZJU/DeXOR/README.md

 The algorithm names are case-insensitive.
 Default is `DXOR`.

+You can test multiple algorithms in a manner similar to the example provided:
+`java -jar OL-TSC-1.0-jar-with-dependencies.jar -in  ./datasets/Overall -m ATDP Gorilla Chimp Chimp128 Elf ElfPlus`

 ## Notified

 The algorithms `[Elf, ElfPlus, Camel]` support only floating-point data types.